-Trump, Putin briefly talk during opening photo at Asia-Pacific summit
+Trump, Putin shake hands, chat multiple times at Asia-Pacific summit

 Story highlights

-- Trump and Putin will not formally meet in Vietnam
+- Trump and Putin will not formally meet in Vietnam, the White House said

-- The prospect of the meeting hung over the rest of Trump's Asia trip

-Da Nang, Vietnam (CNN)President Donald Trump and Russian President Vladimir Putin will not hold a formal meeting at the Asia-Pacific Economic Cooperation summit here in Vietnam, White House press secretary Sarah Sanders told reporters aboard Air Force One on Friday.
+Da Nang, Vietnam (CNN)President Donald Trump and Russian President Vladimir Putin will not hold a formal meeting at the Asia-Pacific Economic Cooperation summit here in Vietnam, White House press secretary Sarah Sanders has told reporters.
+But the two world leaders did informally speak a couple times during the two-day meeting.

+Trump and Putin were seen casually talking while walking to a photo-op at the Asian-Pacific Rim summit on Saturday.
+Flanked by sizable entourages, the two spoke for much of the walk down to a vista and stood next to each other for a photo.

+The chat, while brief, looked friendly, with both leaders speaking with their hands.

+Any interaction between the two world leaders is closely watched given the swirl of investigations into Russia's meddling in the 2016 election, an issue that has plagued the Trump administration for months.
+Special counsel Robert Mueller's investigation issued his first indictments last week, bringing charges against former top Trump campaign aides Paul Manafort and Rick Gates, who have pleaded not guilty.
-But the two world leaders did briefly meet during the so-called APEC class photo, where all the heads of state come together to take a photo before the summit officially starts.
-Trump and Putin shook hands and had a briefly spoke before the photo was snapped.

-The two leaders, both wearing an oversized, blue traditional-style Vietnamese shirt provided by the host country, stood next to one another for the picture.
+Trump and Putin also shook hands and spoke briefly before an APEC plenary session on Saturday and the two world leaders briefly met during a so-called class photo on Friday night, where all the heads of state come together to take a photo before the summit officially starts.
+The two shook hands and briefly spoke before the photo was snapped.
+Both wore the oversized, blue traditional-style Vietnamese shirt provided by the host country and stood next to one another for the picture.

-Citing "scheduling conflicts on both sides," though, Sanders said no formal meeting will take place during the two-day gathering, but that an informal interaction between the two world leaders was likely to happen, a notion reinforced by her Russian counterparts.
+Citing "scheduling conflicts on both sides," though, Sanders said Friday no formal meeting will take place during the two-day gathering.
+She did leave the door open to informal interactions between the two, a notion reinforced by her Russian counterparts.

-"Regarding a Putin meeting, there was never a meeting confirmed, and there will not be one that takes place due to scheduling conflicts on both sides," Sanders said.
+"Regarding a Putin meeting, there was never a meeting confirmed, and there will not be one that takes place due to scheduling conflicts on both sides," Sanders said Friday.
 "There is no formal meeting or anything scheduled for them."

 She added: "Now, they're going to be in the same place.
 Are they going to bump into each other and say hello?
 Certainly possible, and likely.
 But in terms of a scheduled, formal meeting, there's not one on the calendar and we don't anticipate that there will be one."

-Sanders' statement contradicts what the Russian side told reporters for the last two days, adding to the drama around how Trump and Putin will interact at the international summit.
+Sanders' statement contradicted what the Russian side told reporters for the last two days, adding to the drama around how Trump and Putin will interact at the international summit.

-Both the US and Russian sides appeared to indicate, however, that the two world leaders are likely to converse in some way during the two-day gathering.

-The possibility of a Trump and Putin meeting has hung over the economic summit, with any interaction -- formal or informal -- threatening to overshadow the President's lengthy trip through Asia.
+The possibility of a formal Trump-Putin meeting hung over the economic summit.

-The possible interaction would come amid a series of investigations into Russia's meddling in the 2016 election, an issue that has plagued the Trump administration for months.
-In a recent swirl of action, special counsel Robert Mueller's investigation issued his first indictments last week, bringing charges against former top Trump campaign aides Paul Manafort and Rick Gates, who have pleaded not guilty.

 Trump has long denied any collusion between his campaign and Russian operatives during the 2016 election.
 But US intelligence agencies concluded in a report released earlier this year that Russia ordered an "influence campaign" to harm Hillary Clinton's chances of winning the election.